Skip to content

 PropertyParameterDescription

--SKIPnoneRegister the test but skip the whole test case.
-When a test is skipped, it will display as disabled in the test run
+-SKIPnoneRegister the test but skip running it by default.
+It will display as disabled in the test run.

 -CHECK_ORDERnoneBy default, the query results and expected results are ordered before asserting comparison.